Wellington Regional Growth Framework FAQs

 It is important to note that this is not a policy target.

-Delivering the draft Framework will require a level of enduring partnership between and within local government, iwi and central government not seen on this scale in the region before.
-The partnership includes governing the draft Framework and working together to plan, fund and deliver the key initiatives and projects identified.
+Delivering the Framework requires a level of enduring partnership between and within local government, iwi and central government not seen on this scale in the region before.
+The partnership includes governing the Framework and working together to plan, fund and deliver the key initiatives and projects identified.

 How frequently will the Framework be reviewed and updated?

 The frequency of review will differ going forward based on circumstances.
-However we do know that the region will need to update this Framework to include additional information by 2024 to comply with the need to produce a Future Development Strategy as required by the National Policy Statement on Urban Development.
+However, we do know that the region will need to update this Framework to include additional information by June 2023 to comply with the need to produce a Future Development Strategy as required by the National Policy Statement on Urban Development.
+We are also watching to see requirements

-Tier 1 councils in the region (Wellington, Hutt, Upper Hutt, Porirua cities, Kapiti Coast District and Greater Wellington) are required to prepare a full Future Development Strategy by 2024.
+Tier 1 councils in the region (Wellington, Hutt, Upper Hutt, Porirua cities, Kapiti Coast District and Greater Wellington) are required to prepare a full Future Development Strategy to inform their 2024-2034 Long Term Plans.

-How can I get a copy of the draft Framework?
+How can I get a copy of the Framework?

-You can view and download a copy of the draft Framework here
+You can view and download a copy of the Framework here